ATG Overview 2023-2024

 - 7AM Friday: Sign into the ATG pager (6631).
 Please communicate with the previous day’s MROC if you want them to sign you in at 7am on your day

 - 7AM Friday – 7AM Monday: Answer any urgent triage questions regarding residents’ patients whose pagers are signed over to the ATG pager (as noted above)

 Brief ATG Summary

 - You will receive a text page with the patient’s name, date of birth, PCP, basic complaint, and callback number.
 If the callback number does not work, you can call PCG (773-702-6840) and get routed to the answering service.
-In order to receive the aforementioned information (rather than simply a 10 digit callback) you must be using your assigned pager.
+In order to receive the aforementioned information (rather than simply a 10 digit callback) you must be using your assigned pager because the call center directly pages a specific physical pager assigned to you.
 If you are using someone else’s pager, please page CROC to let them know.

 - Pages should be returned within 15 minutes.
 If you do not respond to the page and the patient calls back the answering service, you will receive a second page.
 If the second page is not returned, the answering service will send a 10 digit page with the clinic phone number, with the expectation that you call the answering service back them to let them know that you received the page and are working on it.
 If you do not call the answering service to let them know that you are calling the patient back, the page will be directed to the attending on call (which we would like to avoid).

 - Document a brief summary in EPIC via phone encounter (open and close the encounter).
 The ambulatory chief receives a copy of the previous night’s call logs every day, so if you ever want to verify the name and DOB of a patient let them know and they can forward you a copy of the call log.